MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The home screen of Microsoft Dynamics 365 Product Visualize (in preview) is the **My Open Opportunities** page.
+The home screen of Microsoft Dynamics 365 Product Visualize is the **My Open Opportunities** page.
 Each opportunity typically has multiple products within it, and each product can have multiple 3D models.

 ![Opportunities, products, and 3D models)](media/manipulating-3D-models.PNG "Opportunities, products, and 3D models")